Leviakc/frontend-mentor-challenge/profile-card-component-main/README.md

 ### What I learned

-I learnt a lot with this project, I struggled a lot because in my reset.css I had a rule was breaking everything in the mobile design.
+I learnt a lot with this project, I struggled in this challenge because I was not able to acomplish what I wanted

 ## Author

 - Website - [under construction]()
 - Frontend Mentor - [@Leviakc](https://www.frontendmentor.io/profile/Leviakc)

-## Acknowledgments

-I want to acknowledgment [@MelvinAguilar](https://www.frontendmentor.io/profile/MelvinAguilar) because when I was stock I checked his solution and I learnt about the `mix-blend-mode` property and learn a lot from his github so thanks Melvin because I learnt a lot from you.